Ensembl/ensembl-utils/docs/usage.md

 _Note:_ All of them include the `--help` option to provide further information about their purpose and how to use them.

-## Dependencies

-It is important to highlight that this repository has been developed to support [SQLAlchemy](https://www.sqlalchemy.org) version 1.4 (1.4.45 or later, to ensure "future-compatibility") as well as version 2.0+.

 ## `pytest` plugin

 This repository provides a [`pytest`](https://docs.pytest.org/) plugin with some useful functionalities to do unit testing.
 In particular, there is one fixture to access the test files in a folder with the same name as the test being run (`data_dir`) and a fixture to build and provide unit test databases (`test_dbs`).